 - Generates working software quickly and early during the software life cycle.

-- Customer can respond to each built.
+- In this model customer can respond to each built.

 - Lowers initial delivery cost.